 Garlinge Primary School and Nursery Designated Safeguarding Leads

-Mrs Smith (Safeguarding Officer)
+Mrs Mansfield (Safeguarding Officer)

 As Safeguarding Leads we have the overall responsibility for the day-to-day oversight of safeguarding and child protection systems within our school.